nuevolia/css-tango-iconset/README.md

 Licence
 -------

-(c) Fabien Zarifian, 2012
+Copyright (c) 2012, Fabien ZARIFIAN All rights reserved.

-This code is licenced under the Creative Commons Attribution-ShareAlike 2.5 license.
+This work is licensed under the Creative Commons Attribution-ShareAlike 2.5 Generic License.

+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/2.5/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.